GCuser99/SeleniumVBA/README.md

 ## Setup

 **SeleniumVBA will function right out-of-the-box**.
-Just download the [SeleniumVBA.xlam](https://github.com/GCuser99/SeleniumVBA/tree/main/dist) Excel Addin, open it, and run any one of the subs in the "test" Standard modules.
-If the Selenium WebDriver does not exist, or is out-of-date, SeleniumVBA will detect this automatically and download the appropriate driver to a desired location (currently defaults to user's download folder but that is [easily configurable](https://github.com/GCuser99/SeleniumVBA/wiki#advanced-customization)).
+Just download/install any one of the provided [SeleniumVBA solutions](https://github.com/GCuser99/SeleniumVBA/tree/main/dist) and then run one of the subs in the "test" Standard modules.
+If the Selenium WebDriver does not exist, or is out-of-date, SeleniumVBA will detect this automatically and download the appropriate driver to a [configurable](https://github.com/GCuser99/SeleniumVBA/wiki#advanced-customization) location on your system.

 Driver updates can also be programmatically invoked via the WebDriverManager class.

-To try the experimental SeleniumVBA twinBasic DLL, see instructions in the [dist folder](https://github.com/GCuser99/SeleniumVBA/tree/main/dist).
+To try the experimental ActiveX DLL, download and run the installer in the [dist folder](https://github.com/GCuser99/SeleniumVBA/tree/main/dist).

 ## SendKeys Example